 My other dog is a bit more tolerant with food.
 She can handle a lot of different types of ingredients.
 But the problem is that she gains weight quickly.
 That’s why we want healthy treats for them.
 Roasted Chick Peas are ideal training treats!
 They are low-calorie, filled with fiber and great for people and pets.

-Don’t forget to tune into The Dog Chef each month!
+Don’t forget to check out into The Dog Chef!
 We know you will find some amazing recipes your dogs will love!

 You and your pup can enjoy some DOGTV while you enjoy the treats you’ve just made!